Camp FAQs

 How many weeks of camp should I sign my camper up for?

-To maximize accessibility and camper excitement, we recommend signing your camper up for no more than 4 weeks of camp throughout the summer.
-Camp is designed as a week-long experience, and although there is variation in activities offered each week, there is also a great deal of repetition in the general flow and some camp-wide activities.
-If your camper is attending multiple weeks, make sure they know in advance that there will be some repetition and are excited to participate!
+To maximize accessibility and excitement, we recommend signing your camper up for no more than four weeks of Summer Camp.
+Camp is a week-long experience, and although there is variation in activities offered each week, there is also a great deal of repetition in the general flow and some camp-wide activities.
+If your camper attends multiple weeks, ensure they know there will be some repetition and are excited to participate.
 We encourage taking a break between sessions.

 How much is the deposit?

-There is a $35 deposit per camper due upon registration to reserve their spot regardless of the number of weeks you are signing up for.
-The deposit is included in camp tuition, but the deposit is not refundable if you cancel your registration.
-A deposit is not required for waitlist registration or if you are requesting financial support.
+• Summer Camp: A per camper $40 deposit for the first week of camp and $20 for each subsequent week is due upon registration to reserve their spot.
+The deposit will go toward your tuition balance, but the deposit is not refundable if you cancel your registration.
+We do not require a deposit for waitlist registration or if you are requesting financial support.

 When is the full balance due?

-Your balance must be paid by May 1.
-In order to be eligible for the early bird discount, we must receive full payment by February 15.
+• Summer Camp: We must receive all balances paid in full by May 1, 2024.
+To be eligible for the early bird discount, we must receive full payment by January 15, 2024.
 For those registering after May 1, tuition must be paid in full at the time of registration.

 What discounts do you offer?

-We offer discounts for up to four weeks of camp.
-These discounts include early bird registration, attending multiple weeks, and siblings attending the same week.
-Each discount is $15 per week and can be stacked with other discounts.
-After signing up for four weeks of camp, discounts cannot be offered for additional weeks.
-We recognize that this discount format is different from previous years in an effort to make camp spots available to as many different campers as possible.
+• Summer Camp: We offer discounts for four weeks of camp.
+They include early bird registration and siblings attending the same week.
+Each Discount is $15 per week, and we can stack them with other discounts.
+After four weeks of camp, we cannot offer discounts for additional weeks.

 What financial support options are available?

-Cedar Circle Farm allocates partial and full need-based financial support for one week of camp per camper.
-To apply, please fill out this form and register your camper(s) on our website.
-This information is confidential and not shared with any campers or instructors.
+Cedar Circle Farm allocates partial and complete need-based financial support per camper for one camp week.
+To apply, please register your camper(s) on our website and complete the financial support portion of the registration.
+This information is confidential and not shared with any campers or educators.
 We also can create a payment plan to split tuition into up to three payments, whether or not you are receiving financial support.
 If interested, please contact us.
 Don’t hesitate to reach out with any questions.

 What is your refund policy?

-For withdrawals more than 14 days before the first day of your scheduled camp week, we will refund your tuition less the $35 non-refundable deposit.
-For withdrawals within 7-14 days of the first day of your camp week, we will refund 50% of the tuition less the deposit.
-For withdrawals within 7 days of the first day of your camp week, no refund will be given.
-Refunds will not be given if a camper misses one day due to illness or dismissal.
-If a camper misses two or more days due to unforeseen circumstances, refunds will be considered on a case by case basis.
+For withdrawals more than 21 days before the first day of your scheduled camp week, we will refund your tuition less the non-refundable deposit(s).
+For withdrawal within 14-21 days of the first day of your camp week, we will refund 50% of the tuition, less the deposit(s).
+We do not refund withdrawals less than 14 days from the first day of your camp week.
+We do not give refunds if a camper misses one day due to illness or dismissal.
+We will consider refunds case-by-case if a camper misses two or more days due to unforeseen circumstances.

 What is the packing list for my camper to bring to camp each day?

-• a full, reusable water bottle (campers will have constant access to water for refills)
+• a reusable water bottle (campers will have constant access to water for refills) with camper’s name clearly labeled on it.

 • sunscreen for reapplication at lunchtime.
-Please have your camper arrive pre-sunscreened.
+Please have your camper arrive with sunscreen on.

-Clothes that can get dirty.
-Programs are held rain or shine, primarily outside.
-Please have campers dress for the weather and wear closed-toe, closed-heel shoes that can get wet and/or muddy.
-A more detailed clothing list will be included with your welcome letter at the beginning of the summer.
+Clothes that can get dirty; we hold programs rain or shine, primarily outside.
+Please have campers dress for the weather and wear closed-toe, closed-heel shoes that can get wet and muddy.
+Your welcome letter will include a more detailed clothing list at the beginning of the summer.

 How are camp groups decided?

-Groups are roughly divided according to age, but this can depend on the distribution of ages for the kids that week.
-We also consider other factors when creating groups, such as a mix of genders.
-Unless you indicate otherwise, we will separate siblings.
-If you have any special requests for putting your camper in a group with one other friend, let us know at least one week in advance and we will do our best to make that possible, but cannot guarantee requests will be met.
+Grouping is according to age, but this depends on the distribution of ages for the children that week.
+Other factors, such as gender mix, may also be considered.
+Unless you indicate otherwise, siblings may be separated.
+If you have any special requests for putting your camper in a group with one other friend, let us know at least one week in advance, and we will do our best to make that possible, but we cannot guarantee we can meet requests.

 What should I know about food at camp?

-Snacks and cooking projects are always nut-free.
+*Snacks and cooking projects are always nut-free.
 Campers are allowed to pack nuts/peanut butter in their lunch.
 We do not allow campers to share their food from home with one another.
-We do our best to accommodate different dietary restrictions, so please communicate with us in advance about your camper’s needs.
+We do our best to accommodate different dietary restrictions, so please inform us about your camper’s needs.

 What if it’s raining?

-Programs are held rain or shine.
-In case of rain, activities may be modified and/or moved indoors.
-In case of thunder and/or lightning, activities are moved indoors immediately and will remain indoors until at least 30 minutes after the last occurrence of thunder or lightning.
+We hold programs rain or shine; we may modify activities or move indoors.
+In thunder and lightning, we move activities indoors immediately and remain indoors until at least 30 minutes after the last occurrence of thunder or lightning.

 What should I know about the bathroom facilities?

-The bathrooms we have available to campers (and all guests to the farm) are port-a-potties.
-We encourage you to work with your camper before camp to make sure they are comfortable using a port-a-potty.
+The bathrooms available to campers (and all guests to the farm) are port-a-potties.
+We encourage you to work with your child before camp to ensure they are comfortable using a port-a-potty.
 If there is anything we can do to help in that regard, we are happy to do so.
-If your camper requires an indoor bathroom please communicate with us in advance about your camper’s needs so we can make the necessary accommodations.
+If your camper requires an indoor bathroom, please inform us about your camper’s needs so we can make the necessary accommodations.